 Jessica Kelly is a British composer, singer-songwriter and musician writing original music for games, film, animation and theatre.
 She lives in Edinburgh and is a current BAFTA Crew Games composer.
 Game credits as composer include Gateway, This Is The End and award winning Newfound Courage and most recently Jessica was credited as Score Co-ordinator for Moon Studio's highly anticipated Ori and the Will of the Wisps.
 Working across many mediums, she enjoys collaborating with teams from around the world.

 Jessica has had work performed by various ensembles including The Edinburgh String Quartet and her music has been featured in the Edinburgh Fringe Festival, the Buxton Fringe Festival and The Hidden Door Festival.
 Her recent speaking engagements have included BBC Radio, The Royal Tunbridge Wells International Music Festival, EGX (along with the GamesIndustry.biz Careers Fair) and The Women in Games European Conference where she has discussed freelance composing and her own work.
+In 2020, Jessica joined The Ivors Academy as a judge for the category Best Original Video Game Score.

 Within the theatre world, Jessica is the resident composer for Aulos Productions.
 Her music accompanied their show Gobland for the Goblins which was announced as the Winner of Best Children’s Show (Derek Awards) in the Edinburgh Fringe Festival.
 Last year saw the company's first UK - wide tour.
 Most recently, Jessica joined them for a Sci-Fi play performed at Edinburgh’s Traverse Theatre where she helped some young actors and composers from Strange Town and East Lothian Youth Theatre create their own soundtrack as part of Youth Theatre Arts Scotland's event “Emergence 2019”.